 All told, it took me a little more than 3 minutes to complete the PIA client installation and get online securely.

 PIA offers tech support via resources on the company website, such as FAQs and tips for major problems.
 All personalized support is via email, with PIA promising a 6-hour response time to most queries.

 This process worked well when I sent PIA's support staff a general question, but other VPN services offer online chat interactions that might solve problems more quickly.

 Looking for a way to get online anonymously and privately without breaking the bank?
-Private Internet Access not only provides a good variety of servers worldwide, but also offers the best performance, from connection time and network latency to download and upload speeds, among the 14 VPN services I tested in 2017 and 2018.
-It's also the cheapest service I tried, with annual fees running half that of many competitors.
+Private Internet Access not only provides a good variety of servers worldwide, but also offers unbeaten performance, from connection time and network latency to download and upload speeds, among the 14 VPN services we tested in 2017 and 2018.
+It's also the cheapest paid service we tried, with annual fees running half that of many competitors.

 Because it is located in the U.S., PIA is subject to U.S. authorities, but says it doesn't log user activity.
 While you have to use an awkward series of letters and numbers to identify yourself to the company, PIA provides excellent security and a wide variety of ways to customize it.

 Overall, PIA is the best VPN service, with top performance, servers located where they're needed and an attractive price.

 Client software platforms: Windows, Mac, Android, iOS, Ubuntu Linux, Chrome extension